From the US, head north on Highway #20 toward the international border.

 - The Glass House, near Sanca, was created from over 500,000 embalming fluid bottles.

-- Upon your arrival to Creston, watch for signs to the Creston Valley Wildlife Centre.
-Take a voyageur canoe tour or stroll along the wetland on a boardwalk to a multi-level viewing tower.
+- Upon your arrival to Creston, watch for signs to the Creston Valley Wildlife Area.
+Take a stroll along the wetland on a boardwalk to a multi-level viewing tower.
+Enjoy birdwatching, wildlife viewing, hiking and canoeing.

 Creston to Rykerts on Highway #21 south is 13 km / 8 mi.